Chapter 3: Student Affairs03:01:08:01 Rights of the Accused and of the Complainant

-Northeast State provides the following rights to individuals accused of sexual assault:
+Northeast State provides the following rights to individuals accused of sexual misconduct:

 - The College disciplinary procedures include the right for the accused and the complainant to be present at any hearing.